Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

      ret = component_context_get_component_state(component_context, &state);
      if (ret != COMPONENT_MANAGER_ERROR_NONE)
          /* Error handling */

      if (state == COMPONENT_STATE_RESUMED)
          /* Component is visible */
      else
          /* Component is invisible */
      ```

-   - Check whether the component is running as sub component of the group:
+   - Verify whether the component is running as a sub component of the group:

      ```
      bool is_subcomponent = false;
      ret = component_context_is_subcomponent(component_context, &is_subcomponent);